bkapolicefund/server-security/README.md

 Best practice to remote access your Linux server is with a SSH key and with SSH set on the server to not allow the ROOT user to login with a password.
 You must set this in the server's /etc/ssh/sshd_config file by adding the line at the bottom of the file as follows:

     PermitRootLogin prohibit-password

+You must then restart the sshd daemon by running the command as follows:

+    systemctl restart ssh

 SOFTWARE SECURITY